OpenCilk/www.opencilk.org/src/doc/reference/cilkscale.md

   `-fcilktool=cilkscale-benchmark`.

 - `-cpus CPU_COUNTS`, `--cpu-counts CPU_COUNTS`
-  _(Optional)_ Comma-separated list of CPU counts to use when running empirical performance benchmarks.
+  _(Optional)_ Comma-separated list of how many cores to use when running empirical performance benchmarks.
 On systems with [simultaneous multithreading (SMT)](https://en.wikipedia.org/wiki/Simultaneous_multithreading) (aka "hyper-threading" on Intel CPUs), Cilkscale only uses distinct physical